The official blog of the Lung Institute.

 “Philanthropy can often be the most cost-effective way for a company to improve its competitive context, enabling companies to leverage the efforts and infrastructure of nonprofits and other institutions.”

 LI Gives has adopted a Meals on Wheels route and delivers meals to those who are homebound every Friday.
-LI employees also volunteer at Trinity Café, a program created to feed the homeless and help restore their dignity through simple human social interaction.
+LI employees also volunteer at Trinity Café, a program created to feed the homeless and help return their dignity through simple human social interaction.
 Tampa’s beautiful weather makes downtown a gathering spot for the homeless.
 LI lends a hand to those in need by relieving their hunger, so they can focus on bettering their situation.

 The company’s legacy charity, Created Women, is an organization dedicated to saving women who have become victims of the sex trade.
 Florida is ranked third in the nation for sex trafficking.
 Many people choose to turn a blind eye to the human trafficking that occurs minutes from where they live.
 Organizations like Created Women fight to save those who fall victim to society’s predators.
 By getting vulnerable people off the streets, Created Women, along with LI, is improving Tampa in preparation for the economic boom that’s on its way.
 The city of Tampa, along with investors like Jeffrey Vinik and Bill Gates, is laying the groundwork for major municipal improvements.
 Corporate philanthropy can make Tampa a more compassionate city–a better place to live and work.